-Popular culture should never be ignored or underrated.
+Popular culture should never be ignored.
 Shakespeare during his day was popular culture.
 Today, he's considered the greatest writer in the English language.

 These days, the two biggest media for popular culture are TV and the movies.
 As all art does, they reflect life.
 Sometimes, they predict it.

 One little-known and underrated movie that fits this pattern is Soldier, starring the also underrated Kurt Russell.
 What makes this movie, which appears to be little more than Grade B action/adventure in space, so special?

 It's about Empire, and the soldiers it uses to advance itself.
 This time, it's not just on Earth, but in far space.
 Since we've always had empires on earth, will we have them in space?
 Perhaps?
 Certainly?